GuildCrafts/web-development-js/_goals/111-Tweet-reGenerator_with_Node.md

 # Tweet-reGenerator with Node.js

+## Challenge Rubric

+This goal will likely be within your ZPD if you...

+- Can build basic CRUD apps with Node.js and a SQL database
+- Have a Twitter account and are familiar with basic Twitter concepts (like re-tweeting)
+- Are interested in building full-stack web applications with frameworks like [Express][]
+- Are interested in using a live web API

 ## Description

 A web application that will allow the developer-user to collect their tweets and add them to a database of "evergreen" (not dated, always relevant) tweets.
 They will then be able to retweet tweets stored in said database either at regular intervals, or manually.

 This Tweet-reGenerator is a Twitter-dedicated, light-weight clone of [MeetEdgar](https://meetedgar.com/), a social media management tool.

-Building this app will require use of the [Twitter REST API](https://dev.twitter.com/overview/api) with OAuth (meaning that you will need to get an API key from Twitter in order to access the API), Javascript, [Node.js](https://nodejs.org/en/), [Express](http://expressjs.com/), routing by way of [Routes.js](https://www.npmjs.com/package/routes-js), [MySQL](https://www.mysql.com/) for database management, and a templating engine like [Handlebars](http://handlebarsjs.com/).
+Building this app will require use of the [Twitter REST API][] with OAuth (meaning that you will need to get an API key from Twitter in order to access the API), JavaScript, [Node.js][node], [Express][], routing by way of [Routes.js][routes-js], [MySQL][mysql] for database management, and a templating engine like [Handlebars][].

-_Note: this is only one suggested stack; you could also do it using express, sql, postgres, pug (as many projects at the guild seem to do), or you could go the React/MongoDb way.
+_Note: this is only one suggested stack; you could also do it using express, PostgreSQL, pug (as many projects at the guild seem to do), or you could go the React/MongoDb way.
 Up to the developer team to decide what technologies to implement._

 ## Context